AbyszOne/Abysz_lab/README.md

 The best, best way to use this tool is to use our "stabilized" video in img2img, and the original video in controlnet HED.
 Then use a parallel batch to retrieve details.
 This considerably improves the multipass technique.
 Unfortunately, that function is not available in the controlnet gui as of this writing.

 # TODO
-There are many important utilities that are in development, waiting to be added, such as polar rendering (front/back), luminosity deficker, blend deflicker, gif viewer, source analysis, preprocessing, etc.
+There are many important utilities that are in development, waiting to be added soon, such as polar rendering (front/back), luminosity deficker, blend deflicker, gif viewer, source analysis, preprocessing, etc.

 # Requirements